Kingsconsult/Blinqpay-SmartRouting/README.md

 ## Installation

-1. **Add the Package to Your Project**
+   **Add the Package to Your Project**

    ```bash
    composer require blinqpay/smart-routing
    ```

-   or
+## Manual Installation

-   In your Laravel project, add the package via a path repository in your `composer.json`:
+   In your Laravel project, add the package via a path repository in your `composer.json`

    ```json
    "repositories": [